mcorreiab/skip-interview-challenge/README.md

   "courierId": "Courier linked to the deliveries", "weekStart": "Start date of the week",
   "weekEnd": "End date of the week",
-  "amount": 5.50 // Sum of the delivery value and the adjustments and bonuses }
+  "totalAmount": 5.50 // Sum of the delivery value and the adjustments and bonuses }
 ```